-Anti-Thyroid Peroxidase (A-TPO) antibodies are proteins produced by the immune system.
-They mistakenly target thyroid peroxidase, an enzyme crucial for thyroid hormone production.
-High levels of A-TPO antibodies can indicate autoimmune thyroid disorders, such as Hashimoto's thyroiditis or Graves' disease.
-These conditions lead to either underactive or overactive thyroid function, impacting overall health.
+Anti-Thyroid Peroxidase (A-TPO) antibodies are immune proteins that mistakenly target thyroid peroxidase, an enzyme essential for producing thyroid hormones.
+Elevated levels of A-TPO antibodies are often associated with autoimmune thyroid disorders such as Hashimoto’s thyroiditis and Graves’ disease, which can lead to either underactive or overactive thyroid function and affect overall health.

 Individuals with symptoms of thyroid dysfunction, a family history of thyroid disease, or other autoimmune conditions should consider A-TPO testing.